 Articles 158 and 269 of the Union Customs Code (UCC) provide that an export declaration is required for goods exported to a non-Union country.
-By virtue of Article 6 of Council Directive 2006/112/EC and Article 134 of the Delegated Act (DA), an export declaration is also required in cases where goods are bound for any of the territories of the Union which are part of its customs territory but are not part of its fiscal territory.
+By virtue of Article 6 of Council Directive 2006/112/EC and Article 134 of the Delegated Act (DA), an export declaration is also required in cases where goods are bound for any of the special fiscal territories of the Union which are part of its customs territory but are not part of its fiscal territory.
+These territories include the Aland Islands (Finland), the Canary Islands (Spain), the Overseas Departments of the French Republic (French Guiana, Guadeloupe, Martinique, Mayotte, Saint Martin and Reunion) the Italian waters of Lake Lugano, Campione d'Italia, and Mount Athos (Greece).

 An export declaration is also necessary when exporting Common Agricultural Policy (CAP) goods to an entitled destination in accordance with the provisions of Article 33 of Commission Regulation (EEC) No. 612/09.
 Article 33(1) states that the following shall be treated as exports from the customs territory of the Union: